-As of March 31, 2015 and December 31, 2014 the Company had an outstanding letter of credit of €75 issued to its European subsidiary's corporate credit card program provider which will expire on June 30, 2015.
+As of December 31, 2014 the Company had an outstanding letter of credit of €75 issued to its European subsidiary's corporate credit card program provider which was due to expire on June 30, 2015.
+The letter of credit was cancelled in June 2015.

-As of March 31, 2015 the Company had capital leases for computer and office equipment that expire at various terms through 2020.
+As of June 30, 2015 the Company had capital leases for computer and office equipment that expire at various terms through 2020.
 The cost of the assets under lease was \$197.
 The assets are depreciated over their estimated useful lives, which equal the terms of the leases.
-Accumulated amortization on the capital leases was \$71 at March 31, 2015.
+Accumulated amortization on the capital leases was \$84 at June 30, 2015.